From ‘Squid Game’ to Shiba Inu, 6 easy Halloween costume ideas inspired by memes and pop culture

 — Netflix (@netflix) September 21, 2021

-2. The Halloween Kills hospital gown: The direct sequel to 2018’s Halloween, and the staggering 12th installment in the Halloween movie franchise—Halloween Kills sees the original, take-no-prisoners hero Laurie Strode in a hospital gown, fighting off iconic slasher Michael Myers from the emergency ward.
+2. The Halloween Kills hospital gown: The direct sequel to 2018’s Halloween—and the staggering 12th installment in the Halloween movie franchise—Halloween Kills sees the original, take-no-prisoners hero Laurie Strode in a hospital gown, fighting off iconic slasher Michael Myers from the emergency ward.
 Here’s a chance to embody one of the big screen’s boldest survivors while wearing the equivalent of a loose paper bag.

 ????
 Forty years after the first time, Jamie Lee Curtis slips into a hospital gown for a horror sequel, showing a vulnerable side in "Halloween Kills."
 Are you going to see it? pic.twitter.com/uypbYmr7qN